syntaxsurge/lexlink/docs/youtube-demo-script.md

 ## 1) Problem framing (0:00 – 0:30)
 - On‑screen: Landing page (`/`), “Real problems we address” section.
 - Voice‑over: “Teams struggle to prove rights and provenance, buyers can’t tell if assets are clean, and compliance needs an auditable chain of custody.
-LexLink unifies Story Protocol licensing, ICP Bitcoin settlement, and Constellation evidence so creators can monetize safely and buyers trust what they’re licensing.”
+LexLink unifies Story Protocol licensing, ICP ckBTC settlement, and Constellation evidence so creators can monetize safely and buyers trust what they’re licensing.”

 ## 2) Secure sign‑in (0:30 – 0:50)
 - On‑screen: `/signin` → Sign in with Internet Identity.